sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 grep -o 'ANN=.*GT:PL' Rush_KPC_266__filter_gatk_ann.vcf | head -n1 | tr '|' '\n' | cat --number
 ```

-ANN field will provide information such as the impact of variants (HIGH/LOW/MODERATE/MODIFIER) on genes and transcripts along with other useful annotations.
+The ANN field will provide information such as the impact of variants (HIGH/LOW/MODERATE/MODIFIER) on genes and transcripts along with other useful annotations.

-Detailed information of ANN field and sequence ontology terms that it uses can be found [here](http://snpeff.sourceforge.net/SnpEff_manual.html#input)
+Detailed information of the ANN field and sequence ontology terms that it uses can be found [here](http://snpeff.sourceforge.net/SnpEff_manual.html#input).

-Lets see how many SNPs and Indels passed the filter using grep and wc
+Let's see how many SNPs and Indels passed the filter using grep and wc.

 ```